NikitaKarmakarP/Solar-System-2/README.md

 🎨 **Custom Animations**
 - Smooth transitions and effects make it an out-of-this-world experience!

+## 🌌 Why Solar System 2?
+- Learn by Exploring: Engage with planets and moons directly.
+- Visualize the Cosmos: Experience the scale, design, and layout of our Solar System.
+- Interactive Fun: Discover facts and animations that make learning exciting!

 ## 📂 **Project Overview**

 | 🌍 **File**      | 📜 **Description**                                |